SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/stages/Test.md

 ## ATC

-In this stage, ATC checks can be executed using abapEnvironmentRunATCCheck.
+In this stage, ATC checks can be executed using [abapEnvironmentRunATCCheck](https://sap.github.io/jenkins-library/steps/abapEnvironmentRunATCCheck/).
 The step can receive software components or packages.
-The results are returned in the checkstyle format.
-With the use of a pipeline extension, quality gates can be configured (see [step documentation](https://sap.github.io/jenkins-library/steps/abapEnvironmentRunATCCheck/) or the "Extensions" section in the [configuration](../configuration.md)).
+The results are returned in the checkstyle format and displayed using the [Warnings Next Generation Plugin](https://www.jenkins.io/doc/pipeline/steps/warnings-ng/#warnings-next-generation-plugin).
+To display the results using the Warnings Next Generation Plugin, a [pipeline extension for the ATC stage](https://www.project-piper.io/pipelines/abapEnvironment/extensibility/#1-extend-the-atc-stage-via-the-checkstylewarnings-next-generation-plugin) is created.
+Using the recordIssues function provided by the Jenkins plugins, a [quality gate can be configured](https://github.com/jenkinsci/warnings-ng-plugin/blob/master/doc/Documentation.md#quality-gate-configuration).

+ATC check results can also be sent via e-mail: [Extend the ATC stage to send ATC results via E-Mail](https://www.project-piper.io/pipelines/abapEnvironment/extensibility/#2-extend-the-atc-stage-to-send-atc-results-via-e-mail)

 ### Steps